 An introduction to the processes by which children acquire language and adults learn second languages.
 Special attention is given to the practical application of linguistic theories of language acquisition to teaching and tutoring.
 This class is recommended for students who plan to be teachers or to tutor in the CLU Writing Center.
 Prerequisite: English 111 and junior standing

-This course explores the major themes and social contexts of English literature from its emergence through the early modern period.
-Prerequisite: English 111
+This course explores the major themes and social contexts of English literature from the Romantic through the Victorian era to the present day.

 ENGL 335 - Children's Literature